Massillon Tigers: Vernon Maginnis issue

 On September 17, 1920, at Ralph Hay's Hupmobile dealership in Canton, the charter members of the future NFL formally established the new league.
 During that meeting, the first order of business was to decide the future of the Massillon franchise.
 It was then that the managers were confronted by Vernon Maginnis, the manager of the unsuccessful Akron Indians in 1919, who wanted to field a traveling team and call it the "Massillon Tigers".
 Hay and the other managers turned down the offer because they didn't feel the franchise would pan out and because nobody wanted to see the proud Massillon Tigers name demeaned and made a road attraction.
-The current Akron owners, now renamed the Pros, Art Ranney and Frank Nied were also associated with Maginnis during his ownership of the team in 1919, and had many problems with him during that season.
+The current Akron owners Art Ranney and Frank Nied, now renamed the Pros, were also associated with Maginnis during his ownership of the team in 1919, and had many problems with him during that season.

-Maginnis' representative was not admitted to the meeting, however the Massillon Tigers were counted as present at the charter meeting of the NFL.
+Maginnis' representative was not admitted to the meeting; however, the Massillon Tigers were counted as present at the charter meeting of the NFL.
 Hay, who'd tried to get a real Massillon team restarted, considered himself as their spokesman.
 Once the meeting started, he stood up and announced that Massillon was withdrawing from professional football for the season of 1920.
-And to resure that Maginnis wouldn't try to reestablish a Massillon "franchise", Hay told the American Professional Football Association managers: "Do not schedule any `other' Massillon team".
+And to ensure that Maginnis wouldn't try to reestablish a Massillon "franchise", Hay told the American Professional Football Association managers: "Do not schedule any 'other' Massillon team".